julyfun/how-to/softwares-and-tools/git/submodule/update-all-submodules-to-latest-commit.md

 ---
-title: Update all submodules to latest commit
+title: "Update all submodules to latest commit"
 date: 2024-07-28 22:03:59
 tags: []
 ---